Skip to content

 A healthy skin barrier is the base of good skin health.
 When it’s strong, your skin feels calm, comfortable, and balanced.
 But when this protective layer is damaged, a lot can start to go wrong.

 Without a solid barrier, your skin loses moisture much faster than it should.
 This leads to dryness, tightness, and irritation.
 Dry skin often becomes itchy or inflamed, and scratching or inflammation can damage the barrier even more.
-This creates a frustrating cycle: dryness causes irritation, irritation damages the barrier, and the damaged barrier leads to even more dryness and sensitivity.
+This creates a frustrating cycle.

 Over time, a weakened barrier can contribute to several common skin problems.
 Conditions like acne, eczema (atopic dermatitis), rosacea, psoriasis, and extremely dry, scaly skin are all closely linked to barrier damage.
 Research shows that people with acne or eczema often have higher water loss from their skin and lower hydration levels compared to healthy skin.
 Even treatments meant to help such as strong acne medications, acids, or retinoids can worsen the problem if they’re used too aggressively without supporting the skin barrier.